Money Assistance Massachusetts – Help paying bills, rent, loans & more

 If you are having financial issues and need help, the state of Massachusetts provides numerous assistance programs.
 In addition to state help, there are also non-profits and corporations that provide low income financial assistance.
 Get help with debt, paying bills, housing, medical and educational assistance.
-Below is a summary of some of the more popular financial aid services.

 Assistance with Utilities: If you need help covering your utility expenses during the month, you can get assistance through one of several programs including Low-income Home Energy Assistance Program which offers fuel assistance and financial assistance based on household income.
 Other programs that offer help include Citizens Energy Heat Assistance and Good Neighbor Energy Fund.
 Some telephone and electric companies also offer reduced-rates of between 20 and 40 percent off of monthly bills.